jamunachundali-hub/Teachable_Machine/README.md

 ### 💡 Preparation Tip
- I trained AI in three different Classes:
+ I trained AI in three different Classes

- 1st Class: Back side of the mobile: Identifies the mobile's back side while showing it in the camera.

- 2nd class: Copy/notebook: Identifies the copy/notebook while showing it in the camera.

- 3rd class: Blank: 3rd class for when no objects are present.

 ---
 # Tools Used
 **Machine Learning**: To gather data and train the AI.